jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

 ### 🔍 Data Ingestion and Short Date Profiling (Power BI)

--  I used PowerQuery to conenct to the local PostgreSQL database, and then loaded the data using using Import Mode so I could add Custom Columns.
+-  I used Power Query to connect to the local PostgreSQL database, and then loaded the data using Import Mode so I could add Custom Columns.
 In this step I added a SQL query that would add an additional column to categorize expiration dates.
     - Aging profile on all lots is 365 days i.e. lots will go into short-dated status 365 days before the expiration date
     - Lots are categorized by when they will short-date relative to the present date: 1-3 months, 4-6 months, 7-12 months, or over 12 months into the future.
 -  Added a custom column to determine of lot was at risk nor not at-risk of short dating or expiring (i.e. already short dated)

-**Initial Load into PowerQuery** [M code](powerquery/M-code.txt)
+**Initial Load into Power Query** [M code](powerquery/M-code.txt)

 ### 📊 Dashboard Features, Insights, and Inventory Detail